carolrs/study-buddy/README.md

 npm start
 ```
 The application will now be running locally on your machine.
 By default, the frontend application runs on port 3000, so you can navigate to http://localhost:3000 in your browser to see the application in action.

+# Disclaimer

+This project, including the Sheldon AI, is intended for educational purposes only.
+It is a personal, non-commercial project developed as part of a software development learning process.
+The Sheldon AI is a homage to the character Sheldon Cooper from the television series "The Big Bang Theory."

+The use of the name and character is done out of appreciation and is not intended to infringe upon the copyrights or trademarks of the creators, producers, or distributors of "The Big Bang Theory."
+This project is not intended for commercial use, will not be used for commercial gain, and is not intended for commercial distribution.

+Please note that this project is not officially associated or affiliated with "The Big Bang Theory" in any way.